rfb-vibe/rfb-website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I'm glad you're here.
-After six years working in higher education administration, I am embarking on a career change into data science and analytics.
-As I continue developing my skills and proficiency, this website will host examples of my work along with various blog posts to document my learning and development as a data scientist.
+I am a data scientist, obsessed with solving challenging problems by exploring and analyzing large datasets.
+For six years, I worked in higher education where I conducted analysis of internal datasets to extract insights to drive program and service decision-making.
+Further, I defined measures of success, developed and communicated both findings and recommendations to non-technical audiences, and built self-service tools for ongoing monitoring of trends.

+While my professional experience as a data scientist may be limited, I am well-versed in the technical programs and languages (Python / R) necessary to meet the expectations of all job responsibilities.
+I am excited by the challenge of solving problems using a wide array of modeling and quantitative techniques; my portfolio includes projects using multiple linear regression, logistic regression, decision trees and random forest classifiers, and ensemble methods like XGBoost.

+I am deeply curious and comfortable solving unstructured business problems by exploring large datasets and keen to deliver meaningful insights and predictions about emerging trends to inform business solutions.
+I am obsessed with asking questions, researching, problem-solving, and presenting my findings.

+I look forward to every opportunity to demonstrate my proficiency as a data scientist.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}résumé{{< /staticref >}}.